mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/15 Remain In Light - Talking Heads
 1st Listen: Ok
+2nd Listen: Pretty/Very good

+The sounds of the 80s?

 ## 1/14 Revolver - The Beatles
 Nth Listen: Very good